fede183/notes/NotesAWS.md

 ## Machine learning
 Traditional machine learning (ML) development is complex, expensive, time consuming, and error prone.
 AWS offers Amazon SageMaker to remove the difficult work from the process and empower you to build, train, and deploy ML models quickly.

-## QA

-Which Perspective of the AWS Cloud Adoption Framework helps you structure the selection and implementation of permissions?

-Security Perspective

-Which strategies are included in the six strategies for application migration?
-(Select TWO.)

-Retaining

-Rehosting

-What is the storage capacity of AWS Snowmobile?

-100 PB

-Which statement best describes Amazon Lex?

-A service that enables you to build conversational interfaces using voice and text

 # The Cloud Journey

 ## The AWS Well-Architected Framework